 The conditions for opening a dom account in Nigeria vary from bank to bank.
 For instance, Zenith Bank requests the following from you to open such an account:

 - A letter stating the purpose of the account

 - An initial deposit of at least $100USD (Access bank, Zenith Bank)

 At GT Bank, you don’t need an initial deposit of $100 USD.
 All you need are:

 Not only that, GT Bank doesn’t restrict you to one type of currency per account, you get access to three currencies: US Dollar, British Pounds, and Euro.

-For open Dom account with Standard Chartered Bank, all you need to do is download SC App on Googe Play store, set up a saving account, follow the security recommendations, upgrade your account to current and select the foreign currency you want to operate in, all within the app.
+To open a Dom account with Standard Chartered Bank, all you need to do is download SC App on Google Play store, set up a savings account, follow the security recommendations, upgrade your account to current and select the foreign currency you want to operate in, all within the app.
 Boom your foreign account is ready!

 For requirements to operate a domiciliary account in Nigeria, kindly contact your bank for details, it varies as we earlier said.